Jomo Kenyatta International Airport: Aftermath

 Post-fire damage to the exterior of the terminal building.
 Following the fire, temporary tents were established on the apron to handle international arrivals.
 Photo taken approximately 2 weeks after the fire.

 After the fire was extinguished, a preliminary investigation was started.
 Possible terrorism was an initial concern because the fire occurred on the fifteenth anniversary of the terrorist bombings of United States embassies in Kenya and Tanzania plus the fact that Kenya has been involved in an armed conflict with Al-Shabaab in neighbouring Somalia.
 Investigators, however, soon ruled out terrorism as the cause of the fire, as no explosive devices were discovered during the initial investigation.
 The cause was later confirmed to be an electrical fault in a distribution board.

 The international arrival and departure units were completely destroyed in the fire.
 Airport officials have elected to use Unit III (used for domestic arrivals and departures) to handle some international traffic.
 Operations were partly re-established on 8 August.

 In June 2015, a new, fully functional temporary terminal building became operational.
 This terminal building was planned for a design life of 10 years, until completion of the planned new permanent facility.

+Worker's strikes

 2024 strike

-On 11 September 2024, a strike was held by airport workers against proposals to lease the facility to the Adani Group of India for 30 years.
+On 11 September 2024, airport workers held a strike against proposals to lease the facility to the Adani Group of India for 30 years.
 The Law Society of Kenya and the Kenya National Commission on Human Rights also criticised the proposal, citing the airport being a "strategic national asset".
 The two groups also filed petitions in the High Court against the proposal, which led to it being suspended pending a final decision.